ddrrnn123/ddrrnn123.github.io/_news/announcement_26.md

 related_posts: false
 ---

-Mr. Deng was invited to give a talk about "Knowledge-infused Learning In Computational Pathology" at `Weill Cornell Medicine`.
+Mr. Deng is invited to give a talk about "Knowledge-infused Learning In Computational Pathology" at `Weill Cornell Medicine`.